kendraio/kendraio-app/docs/workflow/blocks/form.rst

 Any flow can be nested in any other flow.
 The nested flow has access to the main flow's data object, context and state - it can use any data stored here.
-The nested flow's output is then passed to the main flow's data object, just like the output of a conventional task.
+The nested flow's output is then passed to the main flow's data object, just like the output of a conventional block.

 The nested flow's configuration does not appear within the main flow.
 Instead, it can be edited directly with Kendraio App if opened from the Flow Cloud, just as you would edit the main flow.